keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-If you want to filter `secondary.address` field, you cannot set the `responseFilter` setting to `secondary.address` because it would be interpreted as an `address` property of the `secondary` property.
+If you want to filter the `secondary.address` field, you cannot set the `responseFilter` setting to `secondary.address` because it would be interpreted as an `address` property of the `secondary` property.
-If you set `"responseFilter": "secondary.address` the extraction will work as if you did not set the filter at all (because it will be filtering non-existent `address` property).
+If you set `"responseFilter": "secondary.address`, the extraction will work as if you did not set the filter at all (because it will be filtering the non-existent `address` property).

-For the filter to work correctly, you need to set the `responseFilterDelimiter` to an arbitrary character not used in the response property names.
-I.e. this would be a valid configuration:
+For the filter to work correctly, set the `responseFilterDelimiter` to an arbitrary character not used in the response property names.
+The following would be a valid configuration:

 {% highlight json %}
 {